snarfed/lexrpc/README.md

 ```

-By default, `Client` connects to the official `bsky.social` PDS and uses the [official `app.bsky` and `com.atproto` lexicons](https://github.com/bluesky-social/atproto/tree/main/lexicons/).
+By default, `Client` connects to the official `bsky.social` PDS and uses the [official lexicons](https://github.com/bluesky-social/atproto/tree/main/lexicons/) for `app.bsky` and `com.atproto`.
 You can connect to a different PDS or use custom lexicons by passing them to the `Client` constructor:

 ```py
 lexicons = [